pipe-cd/pipecd/docs/content/en/docs/user-guide/examples/k8s-app-canary-with-istio.md

 - Stage 3: `WAIT_APPROVAL` waits for a manual approval from someone in your team.

-- Stage 4: `K8S_PRIMARY_ROLLOUT` ensures that all resources of primary variant will be updated to new version.
+- Stage 4: `K8S_PRIMARY_ROLLOUT` ensures that all resources of primary variant will be updated to the new version.

 ![](/images/example-canary-kubernetes-istio-stage-4.png)